Antonio Canales (flamenco): Biography

 He was born in Seville in 1961.
 He began his studies at the Spanish National Ballet.
 In 1981, signed by Víctor Ullate, he became a solo dancer at the Spanish National Ballet in Madrid.

 In 1985, he moved to Paris where he joined the company of Maguy Marin.
 Maguy Marin opened the doors for him to the world of dance on an international level.
 He has shared the stage with dancers such as Rudolf Nureyev, Maya Plisetskaya, Carla Fracci, Vladimir Vasilev, Fernando Bujones, Peter Schaufuss, Sylvie Guillem, Patrick Dupond and Julio Bocca.

 In 1992 he set up his own company and he debuted in Bilbao with the choreographies: A Ti, Carmen Amaya and Siempre Flamenco.
 In January 1992 he participated in the gala Gigantes de la Danza, at the Teatro de los Campo Elíseos, in Paris.
 The same year on the celebrations of the Fifth Centenary of the discovery of America, he performed at the World Financial Center in New York, at the Holland Festival in the Netherlands and at the Metki Hall in Tokyo.

 In 1993, he premiered Torero at the Theater Place D, Arts of Montreal where he began a long tour at cities of Canada.
 His show Torero was nominated for an Emmy award and in the same year, Antonio Canales was awarded the National Dance Award.

 In 1994 and 1995 he was invited to participate in the gala Estrellas de Montreal, in Canada, and in 1997 he participated in the Gala of the Stars organized by the Ballet of Monte Carlo.

 In the 1995 edition of the EMMY awards, the TVE performance of the choreography of Antonio Canales, "TORERO" was nominated by Spain in the category of "Artistic Presentation", remaining semifinalist.

-On February 1996, Antonio Canales was awarded with the NATIONAL DANCE PRIZE of 1995 at the National Auditorium (Mexico).
+In February 1996, Antonio Canales was awarded with the NATIONAL DANCE PRIZE of 1995 at the National Auditorium (Mexico).

 In 1996, the Torero choreography was awarded with the silver medal at FIPA 96 (Biarritz).
 In the same year, Antonio Canales premiered his production Gitano in which Sara Baras was an invited artist.
 This show was presented at the Bienal de Flamenco de Sevilla and toured at the Festival de Otoño in Madrid in the Albéniz Theater, the Champs Elysees Theater.

-On January 1997, he was the representative of dance in Europe, within the framework of the Gala of Stars of Dance.
+In January 1997, he was the representative of dance in Europe, within the framework of the Gala of Stars of Dance.